17 Helpful Tips for a More Comfortable International Flight

 Finally, you can load your phone/tablet/computer with your own options.

-While all international flights I have made in the last decade have had charging ports, there is a chance it won’t work or maybe you need two (BT headphones die too).
+All international flights I have made in the last decade have had charging ports but there is a chance it won’t work or maybe you need two (BT headphones die too).

-This is my favorite external battery because it will charge my phone multiple times and is a great price point.
+This is my favorite external battery because it will charge my phone 2.5 times and is a great price point.

 14. use the time well